mlflow/mlflow/docs/source/llms/chat-model-guide/index.rst

                 params (Optional[ChatParams]): Additional parameters for the conversation.

             Returns:
-                ChatResponse: The structured response object.
+                ChatCompletionResponse: The structured response object.
             """
             # Use the fluent API context handler to have added control over what is included in the span
             with mlflow.start_span(name="Audit Agent") as root_span: